Free Vehicle Power of Attorney Forms | U.S States (Word, PDF)

 Choose the powers

 If the Principal is looking to restrict the powers granted to their Agent, they must properly outline such limitations in the Form.
 For instance, if the Agent is only permitted to register the vehicle, the Principal must properly indicate that in the Form.
-In most cases, the Motor Vehicle Power of Attorney Forms are used when allowing an agent to sell a vehicle; therefore, one must tailor the Form to its specific use.
+In most cases, the Motor Vehicle POA Forms are used when allowing an agent to sell a vehicle; therefore, one must tailor the Form to its specific use.

 Mention the principal and agent